Adore2113/MarsHSim/README.md

 ### 3. Open dashboard:

+**Notice:** MarsHSim is currently undergoing a major subsystem rewrite, so dashboard development is currently on hold.

-open new tab in your browser and got to: Open your browser and navigate to:
+Open a new tab in your browser and go to:

     http://localhost:8000/ui/

 The dashboard displays the latest simulation output from `ui/data/latest.json`.

--it will refresh every few seconds while the simulation is running soon-
+-automatic dashboard refreshing is still being implemented-

 ## Why this project: